-The following eight junctions are predicted to operate with a V / C of above 100%:
+The following 8 junctions are predicted to operate with a V / C of above 100%:

-- Station Road / Ninth Lock Road (25236)
+- Station Road / Ninth Lock Road (25236);

-- Killeen Road / Park West Road (14214)
+- Killeen Road / Park West Road (14214);

-- Chapelizod Bypass / The Oval (22117)
+- Chapelizod Bypass / The Oval (22117);

-- Spawell Roundabout (9148)
+- Spawell Roundabout (9148);

-- Templeogue Road / Cypress Grove Road (9178)
+- Templeogue Road / Cypress Grove Road (9178);

-- Belgard Road/ Cookstown Road (24178)
+- Belgard Road/ Cookstown Road (24178);

-- Citywest Road / Garter Avenue (24298)
+- Citywest Road / Garter Avenue (24298); and

-- Tallaght Bypass / Whitestown Way / Cookstown Way (24129)
+- Tallaght Bypass / Whitestown Way / Cookstown Way (24129).

-Five out of eight junctions operate with a maximum V / C ratio of above 100% in both the Do Minimum and Do Something scenarios Similarly, the remaining three junctions (Killeen Road, Spawell Roundabout and Chapelizod Bypass / The Oval) operate with a V / C ratio of 85-100% in the Do Minimum.
-The junction analysis contained within the EIAR considers the sensitivity of each of the above junctions and combines this with the predicted magnitude of impact to produce an overall significance of effects.
+Five out of eight junctions operate with a maximum V / C ratio of above 100% in both the Do Minimum and Do Something scenarios, therefore, the significance of effect is considered to be Negative, Slight and Long-term, at worst.
+Similarly, the remaining three junctions (Killeen Road, Spawell Roundabout and Chapelizod Bypass / The Oval) operate with a V / C ratio of 85-100% in the Do Minimum, however, the sensitivity of these road links is deemed to be 'low' or 'negligible', therefore, the significance of effect is Negative, Moderate and Long-term, at worst.
+One junction was assessed to have a Positive, Slight and Long-term effect and three junctions were assessed to have a Positive Moderate and Long-term effect.